-Breast-feeding.
-An American Academy of Pediatrics review concluded that breast-feeding for at least 4 months may prevent or delay the occurrence of atopic dermatitis, cow’s milk allergy, and wheezing in early childhood, when compared with feeding formula made with intact cow milk protein.
-If mothers cannot breast-feed, formula should be chosen carefully.
+Breastfeeding.
+An American Academy of Pediatrics review concluded that breastfeeding for at least 4 months may prevent or delay the occurrence of atopic dermatitis, cow’s milk allergy, and wheezing in early childhood, when compared with feeding formula made with intact cow’s milk protein.
+If mothers do not breastfeed, formula should be chosen carefully.
 Cow’s milk allergy is common and may occur even with partially and extensively hydrolyzed whey formulas, which trigger IgE production.
-An amino acid-based formula, on the other hand, was found by one study to be less allergenic.
-However, a recent systematic review concluded that there is no good evidence to recommend that pregnant or breastfeeding women should change their diets, apart from adopting an overall healthful diet, or take supplements to prevent allergies in infants at high or normal risk.
+An amino acid-based formula, alternatively, was found by 1 study to be less allergenic.
+A recent systematic review concluded that there is no good evidence to recommend that pregnant or breastfeeding women should change their diets apart from adopting an overall healthful diet, or take supplements to prevent allergies in infants at high or normal risk.
 Possible exceptions to this may include probiotic- and omega-3 fatty acid-containing foods and supplements (see below).

 Supplemental probiotics and omega-3 fatty acids may be helpful.
-A systematic review and meta-analysis of studies that supplementing mothers and children with probiotics both prenatally and postnatally significantly reduces the risk of developing food sensitization as confirmed by positive skin prick tests (SPT) and/or elevated IgE to food antigens.
-These results may be explained by the “hygiene hypothesis,” which postulates that decreased exposure to commensal microbes and infections, wide usage of antibiotics and other elements of a Western lifestyle contribute to reduced gut microbe diversity, which correlates with the emergence of allergic diseases.
-A Cochrane review found a significant reduction in food allergies in infants between birth and 12 months’ age in women who had taken omega-3 supplements prenatally or during breastfeeding, and a significant reduction in egg sensitization in children between the ages of 12 and 36 months.
+A systematic review and meta-analysis of studies found that supplementing mothers and children with probiotics, both prenatally and postnatally, significantly reduces the risk of developing food sensitization as confirmed by positive skin prick tests and/or elevated IgE to food antigens.
+These results may be explained by the “hygiene hypothesis,” which postulates that decreased exposure to commensal microbes and infections, wide use of antibiotics, and other elements of a Western lifestyle contribute to reduced gut microbe diversity, correlating with the emergence of allergic diseases.
+A Cochrane review found a significant reduction in food allergies in infants between birth and 12 months of age whose mothers had taken omega-3 supplements prenatally or during breastfeeding.
+The study also found a significant reduction in egg sensitization in the same children between the ages of 12 months and 36 months.

-Parents concerned with symptoms that are refractory to treatment in a child may frequently assume a food allergy is the cause, and restrict a child’s diet to a greater extent than necessary.
-Consequently, kwashiorkor, rickets, vitamin-mineral deficiencies and comparative reductions in growth have been identified in children on allergy elimination diets when compared with those on unrestricted diets.
-Children with food protein-induced enterocolitis syndrome (FPIES) may be particularly at risk, because they are known to react to foods usually thought to be non-allergenic, including rice and oats, as well as fruits, vegetables, and meats.
-Nevertheless, an antigen-avoidance diet for women who are breast-feeding may be used to reduce children’s risk of developing atopic eczema in families with a significant family history.
+Parents concerned with symptoms that are refractory to treatment in a child may frequently assume a food allergy is the cause and restrict a child’s diet to a greater extent than necessary.
+Consequently, kwashiorkor, rickets, vitamin-mineral deficiencies, and comparative reductions in growth have been identified in children on allergy elimination diets when compared with those on unrestricted diets.
+Children with food protein-induced enterocolitis syndrome may be particularly at risk because they are known to react to foods thought to be nonallergenic, including rice and oats, as well as fruits, vegetables, and meats.
+Nevertheless, an antigen-avoidance diet for women who are breastfeeding may be used to reduce children’s risk of developing atopic eczema in families with a significant family history.
 In infants, older patients with elevated IgE levels, and persons diagnosed with food allergy who experienced atopic eczema/dermatitis, excluding certain foods (most often, cow’s milk and eggs) has been shown to reduce symptoms of this skin condition.
-Diet therapy has also frequently been effective (52%-80% of patients) in severe or otherwise refractory cases of atopic eczema/dermatitis.
+Diet therapy has frequently been effective (52-80% of patients) in severe or otherwise refractory cases of atopic eczema/dermatitis.
+More than 50% of children experienced significant improvements in atopic dermatitis during dietary exclusion of cow’s milk and eggs, and roughly one-third outgrew their allergies after 1 to 2 years of avoiding the offending foods, with the exception of nuts and shellfish, which typically continue to elicit reactions.
 To identify foods that trigger atopic dermatitis, an elimination diet can be implemented on an outpatient basis.
 The procedure is described below.

-Start with a baseline diet made up of only those foods not implicated in food allergy; that is, eliminate cow’s milk, eggs, nuts, and wheat.
+Start with a baseline diet made up of only those foods not implicated in food allergy, and eliminate cow’s milk, eggs, tree nuts, peanuts, fish, shellfish, and wheat.
 Well-tolerated foods include:

-Cooked and dried fruits: cherries, cranberries, pears, prunes, peaches, apricots, papaya, and plums, unless there is a documented allergy to these or to birch pollen.
+Cooked and dried fruits: cherries, cranberries, pears, prunes, peaches, apricots, papaya, and plums, unless there is a documented allergy to these.